Logo written stop rape now

 See resource section below for more information

 c.
-Online Hate Speech in CRSV Settings
+Online Hate Speech in CRSV settings

 Hate speech refers to “any kind of communication in speech, writing or behaviour, that attacks or uses pejorative or discriminatory language with reference to a person or a group on the basis of who they are, in other words, based on their religion, ethnicity, nationality, race, colour, descent, gender or other identity factor.
 This is often rooted in, and generates intolerance and hatred, and in certain contexts can be demeaning and divisive” (United Nations).The definition of online hate speech therefore extends to any act of hate speech perpetrated by one or more individuals, committed, assisted, aggravated and amplified in part or fully by the use of ICTs or digital media.